SolarAlma/ART/docs/prace_application.md

 Finally, it should be noted that the same tools can be applied to models of other stars, too.

 ## 3. Computer resources requested  (for Types A, B, C), or expected for Type D
-The input for RTma code are 3D stellar atmosphere models (mainly those generate with Bifrost code), which are set of 3D arrays of floats (typically in single precision).
+The input for our code are 3D stellar atmosphere models (mainly those generated with the Bifrost code), which are set of 3D arrays of floats (most of the time in a single precision).
 For a typical size of Bifrost model this accounts for 768^3 * 6 * 64bits = ~ 22GB for one snapshot.
-The output in extreme cases will be of the same order.
-Thus in total we need at least 1TB of storage for input & output to be able test our code with short time series with few snapshots.
+The output, in extreme cases will be of the same order.
+Thus in total we need at least 1TB of storage for input & output, to be able test our code with short time series with few snapshots.

 Total storage required (Gbyte) : 1014 (1TB)
 Maximum amount of memory per core (Mbyte)	**~0.5GB**